Over the last five years, ‘fashion technology’ has captured the world’s imagination.

 Online data, collected by ‘cutting-edge’ algorithms, allows brands to operate the physical realm more effectively.

 Following the advent of augmented and virtual reality, we see technological infusion in media and fashion advertising.

-Nowadays, Chanel hosts tech-infused offline parties and complement them with online events.
+Nowadays, Chanel hosts tech-infused offline parties and complements them with online events.

 Burberry lets you try before you buy products on their VR and mixed-reality glasses.

-More recently, Gucci is inviting its customers to experience (only online, for the time being) AR-ready shops.
+More recently, Gucci has been inviting its customers to experience (only online, for the time being) AR-ready shops.